 This study showed the positive impact of supportive group psychotherapy on mothers' attachment to their infants within a period of one year after childbirth.
 We also found significant differences between the intervention and control groups in terms of breastfeeding and its persistency.
 The results of this study suggest that psychological interventions can be used to create and strengthen emotional bonds between mother and her unborn child and to I prove the quality of breastfeeding.
-Early interventions as a key factor for child development and ensure mental health of both mothers and infants.
+Early interventions may need to focus on mother-baby interactions as a key factor for child development and ensure mental health of both mothers and infants.